 PNNL tapped frequent collaborator Harvey-Cleary Builders, in tandem with Kirksey and Arup, to design a modular laboratory building capable of addressing specific research topics.
-Four high-performing imaging labs will use extremely sensitive electron microscopes to examine materials at the molecular level.
-In addition, a nuclear magnetic resonance spectroscopy suite will use powerful magnets to scan the local magnetic fields of material samples.
+Four high-performing imaging labs use extremely sensitive electron microscopes to examine materials at the molecular level.
+In addition, a nuclear magnetic resonance spectroscopy suite utilizes powerful magnets to scan the local magnetic fields of material samples.
 The equipment necessary for these specialty laboratories and equipment mandated stringent environmental and vibration design requirements.

 The goal-setting and collaboration process between PNNL and the design-build team has been focused from the beginning on the challenges of energy efficiency, modularity, and infrastructure resilience to meet the current and future science mission for the ESC.
-The level of technical expertise among all parties and willingness to explore options as a team to arrive at best-value solutions have set the project on a path for success. ” Joshua Yacknowitz Principal
+The level of technical expertise among all parties and willingness to explore options as a team to arrive at best-value solutions set the project on its path for success. ” Joshua Yacknowitz Principal

 Modularity and future flexibility

-An interstitial utility corridor will bring the services that feed the lab into a more easily accessible area.
+An interstitial utility corridor brings the services that feed the lab into a more easily accessible area.
 Typically, this mechanical infrastructure is in the ceiling, which would require maintenance staff to access the sometimes-hazardous lab area.
 The horizontal corridor within the building minimizes the distribution of systems throughout the lab while reducing disruptions to the space.